harryg02/Map-of-Philosophy/README.md

 All arguments must follow necessary logical connections.
 We avoid appeals to intuition or feeling, focusing instead on what can be demonstrated through pure reason.

 ### Principle of Sufficient Reason
 Everything that exists must have a sufficient explanation for why it exists and why it has the properties it does.
 We reject arbitrary stopping points or "brute facts" that lack explanation.
+The scientific method itself depends on this principle.

 ### Principle of Causality
 Every effect must have a cause that is sufficient to explain it.
-The scientific method itself depends on this principle, and we apply it consistently across all domains of inquiry.
+Again, the scientific method itself depends on this principle, and we apply it consistently across all domains of inquiry.

 ### Avoiding Fallacies
 We carefully identify and avoid: